TaylorJonesTRT/MovieMatch/readme.md

 ---

 ## WHAT WAS USED

+All movies and their information are provided by TMDB and their free to use API!

 This project utilizes Typescript both in the frontend (bootstrapped with create-react-app) and the backend (an express based RESTful api server).